-Name of the original standard ☑ CDM☐ Other (Add the standard name here) CPA status with original standard The current status of CPA with CDM/other standard at the time of submission of this form. ☑ Active (registration status is valid) ☐ Withdrawn (deregistered) ☐ Provisional (awaiting guidance from the CMP at CMP 16, CDM CPAs only) CDM/ other The reference number/ID allocated to the CPA by CDM/other standard. standard reference ID CPA 9181-P1-0026-CP1 CPA reference The weblink of the project page of CDM/other standard. weblink https://cdm.unfccc.int/ProgrammeOfActivities/cpa_db/5QBTMLSK2WE3NH7VI9DO0GAF4R8ZPJ/view PoA reference ID Reference ID and Title For example and Title 0457: Cooking stoves distribution programme in Uganda 9181: MicroEnergy Credits - Microfinance for Clean Energy Product Lines - India Title of CPA The title of the CPA used for registration with CDM/other standard.
-MicroEnergy Credits PoA - CPA-26- Clear Sky Partners New title of CPA (if applicable) The title of the CPA if it has been changed for registering with Gold Standard.
-(Follow GS4GG requirements Section 5, PoA requirements) (ii applicable) NA Methodology used Methodology title and the version number applied for registration with CDM /other standard.
-AMS-I.A "Electricity generation by the user" (Version 14) AMS-II.G "Energy efficiency measures in thermal applications of non- renewable biomass" (Version 3) Amount of Average annual emission reductions (tCO 2 eq/year). reductions 291,759 tCO 2 Inclusion date The CPA inclusion date with CDM/other standard.
-29/11/2019 Type of crediting period ☑ renewable crediting period☐ fixed crediting period Crediting period The CPA registered crediting period start date and end date with CDM/other standard.
-Start date: 30/11/2019 End date: 29/11/2026 Total monitoring The total period that has already been issued by CDM/other standard. periods issued Start date: 30/11/2019 End date: 26/06/2020
+Name of the original standard ☑ CDM☐ Other (Add the standard name here) CPA status with original standard The current status of CPA with CDM/other standard at the time of submission of this form. ☑ Active (registration status is valid) ☐ Withdrawn (deregistered) ☐ Provisional (awaiting guidance from the CMP at CMP 16, CDM CPAs only) CDM/ other standard reference ID The reference number/ID allocated to the CPA by CDM/other standard.
+CPA 9181-P1-0017-CP1 CPA reference weblink The weblink of the project page of CDM/other standard.
+CDM: MicroEnergy Credits PoA - CPA 17 (unfccc.int) PoA reference ID and Title Reference ID and Title For example 0457: Cooking stoves distribution programme in Uganda 9181: MicroEnergy Credits - Microfinance for Clean Energy Product Lines - India Title of CPA The title of the CPA used for registration with CDM/other standard.
+MicroEnergy Credits PoA - CPA 17 New title of CPA (if applicable) The title of the CPA if it has been changed for registering with Gold Standard.
+(Follow GS4GG requirements Section 5, PoA requirements) NA Methodology used Methodology title and the version number applied for registration with CDM /other standard.
+AMS-I.A "Electricity generation by the user" (Version 14) AMS-II.G "Energy efficiency measures in thermal applications of non-renewable biomass" (Version 3) Amount of reductions Average annual emission reductions (tCO 2 eq/year).
+128,446 tCO 2 Inclusion date The CPA inclusion date with CDM/other standard.
+25/01/2019 Type of crediting period ☑ renewable crediting period☐ fixed crediting period Crediting period The CPA registered crediting period start date and end date with CDM/other standard.
+Start date: 25/01/2019 End date: 24/01/2026 Total monitoring periods issued The total period that has already been issued by CDM/other standard.
+Start date: 25/01/2019 End date: 31/12/2020

-Latest monitoring The latest monitoring period that has already been issued or submitted for issued CDM/other standard. period Start date: 27/12/2019 End date: 26/06/2020 Issuance Status Date of Issuance, if issued. ☐ Awaiting issuance29/04/2021 5 1 11 Click on the tick box to confirm. , , Declaration ity hereby acknowledges that project validated/verified as part of CD mation in this document that has not been M PDD OR dated information as it appears in the original to highlight any information that not been e if option 2 is selected the project developer template of this document.
-The Coordinating/Managing Entity hereby acknowledges that project developer; age, a registered Gold Standard CPA can ssion reductions under only one (applicable to all projects). ansition to GS4GG shall demonstrate Ongoing newal of their crediting period following s. (applicable to all CPAs). veloper/representative will make a declaration, port submitted to Gold Standard that Agreement and a GSVER ith all future UNFCCC COP/CMP decisions 1 Coordinating/Man Name and designation of CME/auth aging Entity / authorised signatory Micro Energy Credits Corporation on Private Limited
+The latest monitoring period that has already been issued or submitted Latest monitoring period for issuance to CDM/other standard.
+Start date: 26/07/2020 End date: 31/12/2020 □ Issued Issuance Status ☐ Awaiting issuance Date of Issuance, if 18/08/2021 issued.
+Click on the tick box to confirm.
+Declaration The Coordinating/Managing Entity hereby acknowledges that project developer; □ Option 1 - has included information in this document that has not been validated/verified as part of CDM PDD OR □ Option 2 - has copied all validated information as it appears in the original and then used tracked changes to highlight any information that not been validated/or has changed - Note if option 2 is selected the project developer shall fill all sections in the PDD template of this document.
+The Coordinating/Managing Entity hereby acknowledges that project developer; CPA can request the issuance of the emission reductions under only one standard/certification scheme. (applicable to all projects). demonstrate Ongoing Financial Need at the time of renewal of their crediting period following applicable GS4GG requirements. (applicable to all CPAs). ☑ confirms that the project developer/representative will make a declaration, in writing, in the monitoring report submitted to Gold Standard that (applicable to CDM CPAs) CPAs will/has not issue both a CER/other compliance units under Paris Agreement and a GSVER for the same vintage.
+CME agrees to comply with all future UNFCCC COP/CMP decisions1 including adjustment of GWP values Name and designation of CME/authorised signatory Coordinating/Managing